 Pets For Patriots: We exist to transform the lives of our veterans by helping them save an at-risk shelter dog or cat.
 With your support, we can end animal homelessness in the U.S. and enrich the lives of the men and women who serve and have served our country.

-Pets For Vets: Our goal is to help heal the emotional wounds of military veterans by pairing them with a shelter animal specially selected to match his or her personality.
+Pets For Vets: Our goal is to help heal the emotional wounds of military veterans by pairing them with a shelter animal specially selected to match their personality.
 Professional animal trainers rehabilitate the animals and teach them good manners to fit into the veteran’s lifestyle.
-Training can also include desensitization to wheelchairs or crutches as well as recognizing panic or anxiety disorder behaviors.
+Training can also include desensitization to wheel chairs or crutches as well as recognizing panic or anxiety disorder behaviors.

 Do you know another organization that I should add to this list?

 About Simon Photographic: Currently based in Tucson, Arizona, Frank is available for commercial photography, headshots, and a limited number of weddings.
 He loves to travel.